 The structure of this book will be based on a single project.
 We will import data, analyze and transform the data, perform feature engineering, create several machine learning models, and evaluate the effectiveness of these models.
 For consistency and to build our skills throughout each project phase, we will focus on a single dataset with a single objective.
 You should be able to transfer each model development step to nearly any data science project you create.
 So, even though we will focus on a single project in a specific industry, you can apply these skills to various projects in any industry.

 We will not discuss the underlying foundations of data science or the details surrounding different modeling algorithms in great detail.
-For a more in-depth study of these concepts, check out my previous book, .
+For a more in-depth study of these concepts, check out my previous book, End-to-End Data Science with SAS.

 Project Overview